 Concerning layout, does it have hot parts or tubes (especially octal tubes) in close proximity to temperature sensitive parts, such as capacitors?
 A 250-490 degree octal tube within two inches of a 170 to 220 degree maximum rated capacitor risks failure sooner than later.
 For electrolytic capacitors, the life span is approximately halved with every 20 F degree rise in temperature.
 Blowing a power supply could cause an expensive down stream component to fail which both you and I do not want.

 It has been found that a 5khz (5,000 cycles per second) or lower signal will couple to other wires or parts.
-Thus "crosstalk" between channels, especially at higher frequencies is a concern.
-For instance the channel separation may be 90db at 1khz but only 60db at 10khz.
-Now suppose we have a cymbal crash in the left channel, with harmonics rising from a few hundred cycles to 20khz (and beyond).
-As a result, some harmonics to 20khz will also appear in the right channel, which causes a couple of problems.
-First we will have imaging problems.
+Thus "crosstalk" between parts and channels is a concern.
+The channel separation may be 90db at 1khz but only 70db at 10khz.
+Now suppose we have a cymbal crash in the left channel, with harmonics to 20khz (and beyond).
+As a result, some of those harmonics will appear in the right channel, causing imaging problems.
 Secondly, the frequency response (FR) is changed due to extra output from the unwanted right channel.
-So although single channel measurements may indicate perfection in the lab, such is not the case with both channels operating.
+So although single channel measurements may indicate perfection in the lab, such is not the case in the real world.

 As one can see, layout is very important indeed.

-One of the mistaken "facts" in audio is that simply matching components maximizes synergy, and is absolute.
-Unfortunately, there are at least four problems with that line of reasoning.
+One of the mistaken "facts" in audio is that simply matching components maximizes synergy.
+Unfortunately, there are at least three problems with that line of reasoning.

-- First, synergy is not an absolute, but a variable.
-As an example, if one has average components and a better component match comes along, the synergy can be improved.
-So "synergy" is variable. ( Now I am not saying a $10,000 preamplifier is better than a $3,000.000.
-However, a $500.00 preamplifier is certainly not better.)
+- First, synergy is not an absolute, but variable.
+Remember when you upgraded a component and the system sounded better?
+The synergy was better, but is it the best possible? ( Now I am not saying a $10,000 preamplifier is better than a $3,000.000.
+However, a $500.00 preamplifier is almost always inferior.)

 - Second, one can not perfectly cancel a fault.
-I recently read where Nelson Pass stated (paraphrase), once pristine is gone, it is gone.
+Nelson Pass stated (paraphrase), once pristine is gone, it is gone.
 That is very true.
-How does one recover lost dynamics, separation of instruments, proper tone?
-In order to have perfect reproduction, perfect synergy, the components must be the best, most natural, and accurate possible.
+How does one recover lost dynamics, separation of instruments, proper tone/harmonic structure?
+In order to have perfect reproduction, the individual parts and components must be the best, most natural, and accurate possible.

 In October, 1997, I presented a "White Paper" that discussed the issue of frequency dependent musical feedback from stage to stage, through the common power supply itself.
-This type of feedback is problematic in almost every single positive voltage power supply type designs, although swept under the rug.
-(Actually, I was prompted to write this paper by what I read in the "RCA Radiotron Designers Handbook," 1960, 4th edition, written by 26 engineers, so this particular issue is not new, just brought back to life.)
+This type of feedback is problematic in almost every single positive voltage power supply type designs, yet is almost always swept under the rug.
+Either the designers do not understand electronics, or they don't wish you to know.
+(Actually, this problem is mentioned in the "RCA Radiotron Designers Handbook," 1960, 4th edition, written by 26 engineers, so this particular issue is not new, just brought back to life.)

 Larger de-coupling capacitors are sometimes mentioned as solving this problem.
-However, as my white paper explains, the problem can be lessened while other problems, such as ESR and inductance problems become more prominent.
-So it becomes trading one problem for another.
+However, as another of my white papers explain, one is simply trading one problem for another, such as ESR and internal inductance problems become more prominent in the larger capacitor.

-Musical feedback extends from near zero hertz through at least midrange frequencies, thus its consequences are wide spread within the audio band.
+Musical feedback extends from near zero hertz through at least upper bass frequencies, and can occur at very high frequencies, thus its consequences are wide spread within the audio band.

 What is the effect of amplifier input impedance VS active preamplifier/source output impedance.
-To be more precise, the input impedance (Z) of the amplifier verses the output Z of the preamplifier or source.
+Most recomment a 10:1 ratio.
 (The specifications of both impedances can be found in the owner's manuals.)
-Most recomment a 10:1 ratio.

 I also recommend a 10:1 ratio to be safe.
 (The RCA Radiotron Designers Handbook recommends a 5:1 ratio.)
 Using a 10:1 ratio, the amplifier input impedance should be 20,000 ohms (20k ohms) with the preamplifier output impedance of 2000 ohms (2k ohms).

 Understand that teaching the 100:1 ratio attempts to legitimize the use of a buffer stage while inferring that those who use a 10:1 ratio are inferior.
-Not only does adding a buffer stage not significantly reduce distortion, but deteriorates the musical quality, increases the complexity, increases "crosstalk" problems between channels, and adds to the cost (which increases the profit margin).
+Not only does adding a buffer stage not significantly reduce distortion, but deteriorates the musical quality by adding another stage with distortions of its own, increases the complexity, increases "crosstalk" problems between channels, and adds to the cost (which increases the profit margin).
 Let's check out an example.

 We have an amplifier with 20k ohms input impedance (Z).
-Let's compare a preamplifier with a 100 ohm output Z to a 2000 (2K) ohm output Z. As such, we are decreasing the ratio from 200:1 to 10:1.
+Let's compare a preamplifier with a 100 ohm output Z to a 2000 (2K) ohm output Z to a load.
+As such, we are decreasing the ratio from 200:1 to 10:1.

-The total harmonic distortion of a JJ E88cc tube, at 2v rms output measures approximately 0,01% (-80db) using the 200:1 ratio. changing the ratio to 10:1 raises the distortion by approximately 0,0012% to -79db.
-So the distortion rises from -80db to -79db.
-The extra buffer stage, itself, would add more distortion than the savings.
-Other types of stages may give different results, but then other problems are introduced.
+The total harmonic distortion of a JJ E88cc tube, at 2v rms output measures approximately 0,01% (-80db) using the 20:1 ratio.
+Changing the ratio to 200:1 (assume perfect cathode follower) lowers the distortion by approximately 0,0012% to -81db.
+So the distortion lowers from -80db to -81db.
+A real world buffer stage, itself, would add another stage, more complexity, more distortion than the savings.

 This section deals with the high frequency response of our active preamplifier with and without a buffer stage.
-We will use a 50pf IC vs 250pf IC.
+We will use a 50pf ic VS a high 250pf ic capacitance load.
 The output impedance with buffer stage is 100 ohms.
 Without is 2,000 (2k) ohms.

 First, the high capacitance 250pf interconnect cable and the buffer stage, 100 ohms.
-The high frequency response drops approx 100udb at 100 khz, and approximately 6udb at 20 khz.
-With output Z of 2khz, the drop is 0,045db at 100khz and 0,002db at 20khz.
+The high frequency response drops approximately 44udb at 20 khz.
+With output Z of 2khz, the drop is 17mdb at 20khz.
 Not much is it.

-Now we use the 50pf interconnect cable.
-The result is less than 0,150udb drop at 100 khz, and 0,5udb at 20 khz.
-With output Z of 2khz, the drop is 0,002db at 100khz and 75udb at 20khz.
-(Rarely, a longer IC with higher capacitance is neccessary as there is no choice.)
+Now we use the 50pf interconnect cable 100 ohm output impedance.
+The result is 1.8udb at 20 khz.
+With output Z of 2khz, the drop is 0,6mdb at 20khz.
+Again, little different.
+(Rarely, a longer IC with higher capacitance is neccessary and a buffer output stage is necessary)